ROCm/rocALUTION/docs/design/functable.rst

 .. _functionality-table:

 *******************
-Functionality Table
+Functionality table
 *******************

-The following tables give an overview whether a rocALUTION routine is implemented on host backend, accelerator backend, or both.
+The following tables list the rocALUTION routines along with the information about the implementation location i.e. host backend, accelerator backend, or both.

 LocalMatrix and LocalVector classes
 ===================================

 All matrix operations (except SpMV) require a CSR matrix.

-.. note:: If the input matrix is not a CSR matrix, an internal conversion will be performed to CSR format, followed by a back conversion to the previous format after the operation.
+.. note:: If the input matrix is not a CSR matrix, an internal conversion is performed to CSR format, followed by a back conversion to the previous format after the operation.
-          In this case, a warning message on verbosity level 2 will be printed.
+          In this case, a warning message on verbosity level 2 is printed.

 ==================================================================================== =============================================================================== ======== =======
 **LocalMatrix function**                                                             **Comment**                                                                     **Host** **HIP**